Nerlerit Inaat Airport: History

 The airport was built in 1985 by the US oil company ARCO in connection with oil exploration in Jameson Land.
 It was sold to Greenland in 1990.
+Previously, Air Greenland offered fixed wing flights to Kangerlussuaq and Nuuk.

 In summer 2004 the airport was the destination of an arctic trip by two German microlight pilots flying a Flight Design CT2K light aircraft.

+On July 28, 2021, in Nerlerit Inaat Airport, a temperature of 23.2 °C was recorded.

-The airport may be relocated to a new site on Liverpool Land closer to Ittoqqortoormiit, between the settlement and Uunarteq cape (Kap Tobin) to the south, thus eliminating the need for helicopter transfers.
+The relocation of the airport to a new site on Liverpool Land closer to Ittoqqortoormiit, between the settlement and Uunarteq cape (Kap Tobin) to the south has been considered since the 2000s.
+This would eliminate the need for helicopter transfers.
+In 2025, a decision was made to construct an airport in Ittoqqortoormiit, financed by the Danish state.